 In her spare time, Michelle enjoys getting out in nature, working in her raised organic garden beds, and collecting eggs from her backyard chickens.

-When I was little, I visited my grandma's house who happened to have chickens, along with some other farm animals.
+When I was little, I spent some time at my grandma's house one summer who happened to have chickens, along with some other farm animals.
 I fell in love with the chickens, carrying them around the yard and spending hours out running around with them.
-So when I finally had a chance to get my own chickens I jumped on it!
-I even moved my chickens from Albuquerque to Boise in 2016, where they are continuing to reward us with fresh eggs.
+So when I finally had a chance to get my own chickens, I jumped on it!
+I even moved my chickens from Albuquerque to Boise in 2016, where they continue to reward us with fresh eggs.

 Watching them run around the backyard can make a bad day just melt away.